Aston Villa F.C.: Colours and badge

 The club colours are a claret shirt with sky blue sleeves, white shorts with claret and blue trim, and sky blue socks with claret and white trim.
 They were the original wearers of the claret and blue.
 Villa's colours at the outset were royal blue caps and stockings, royal blue and scarlet "striped" (in the context of the time, hooped) jerseys, and white knickerbockers, one of the club rules including a provision that "no member can take part in a match without wearing the above uniform".
 For a few years after that (1877–79) the team wore several different kits from all white, blue and black, red and blue to plain green.
 By 1880, black jerseys with a Scottish Lion Rampant embroidered on the chest were introduced by Villa's Scottish leaders William McGregor and George Ramsay.
 This remained the first choice strip for six years.
 On Monday, 8 November 1886, an entry in the club's official minute book states:

 The chocolate colour later became claret.
 Nobody is quite sure why claret and blue became the club's adopted colours.
-Several other football teams adopted their distinctive colours including West Ham United, Burnley, Scunthorpe United and Turkish club Trabzonspor.
+Several other football teams adopted their colours, or also play in claret and blue, including West Ham United, Burnley, Scunthorpe United and Turkish club Trabzonspor.
 Crystal Palace also played in Villa's colours until the 1970s.

 A new badge was revealed in May 2007, for the 2007–08 season and beyond.
 The new badge includes a star to represent the European Cup win in 1982, and has a light blue background behind Villa's 'lion rampant'.
 The traditional motto "Prepared" remains in the badge, and the name Aston Villa has been shortened to AVFC, FC having been omitted from the previous badge.
 The lion is now unified as opposed to fragmented lions of the past.
 Randy Lerner petitioned fans to help with the design of the new badge.

 On 6 April 2016, the club confirmed that it would be using a new badge from the 2016–17 season after consulting fan groups for suggestions.
 The lion in the new badge has claws added to it, and the word "Prepared" was removed to increase the size of the lion and club initials in the badge.
 In November 2022, following a fan-led vote, the club announced it would adopt a new badge for the following season.
+The new badge's usage was later clarified to be exclusive to on-field kits and training wear by club president of business operations, Chris Heck, with the existing badge continuing to be utilized as the primary in all other channels.
+In May 2024, the club reverted to a shield-shaped badge.